Yale-BIM/f21-assignments/assignment-3/README.md

        return rotated_q
    ```

-   Run public tests for this part of this assignment to ensure that your node is operating as expected:
+   You can run public tests for this part of this assignment to ensure that your node is operating as expected:

      ```bash
      $ rostest shutter_lookat_public_tests test_fancy_virtual_camera.launch